Click the flag

 Featured Books

 Addicted Like Me: a Mother-Daughter Story of Substance Abuse and Recovery.
-Karen Franklin & Lauren King, $22.95
+Karen Franklin & Lauren King, $22.00

-ADDICTED LIKE ME is the story of a mother and her daughter and the legacy of addiction that runs through their family.
+Addicted Like Me is the story of a mother and her daughter and the legacy of addiction that runs through their family.
 From the perspective of two people who have been there, the authors provide advice and resources to help parents help their kids before problems arise.

 Addiction-Proof Your Child: a Realistic Approach to Preventing Drug, Alcohol and Other Dependencies.
 Stanton Peele, $19.95

 A renowned addiction expert, Dr. Stanton Peele believes that it is normal for teens to experiment with drugs and alcohol, and that the majority will not become addicts or ruin their lives if they are armed with real-life motivators.
-ADDICTION-PROOD YOUR CHILD shows parents how to instill these qualities and teach kids the decision-making skills and values they need.
+Addiction-Proof Your Child shows parents how to instill these qualities and teach kids the decision-making skills and values they need.
 In a world where binge drinking, drug abuse, eating disorders, and Internet gambling and pornography are all too common, children and teens need to have deeply-rooted values and strengths rather than a mantra, to avoid the ever-growing presence of addiction.
 “Just say no” is just not enough.

 Chasing the High: a Firsthand Account of One Young Person’s Experience with Substance Abuse.
 Kyle Keegan, with Howard Moss, $10.95